WafaJohal/wafajohal.github.io/_portfolio/hurl.md

 collection: portfolio
 highlight: 1
 photo: projects/animatas.png
-description: "This project is a 3-year endeavour funded by the Australian Research Council starting mid-2021.
-Under this umbrella, we are looking at hiring two PhD students in the Faculty of Engineering at the School of Computer Science.
-This project will make an extensive use of the National Facility for Human Robot Interaction Research."
+description: "This project is a 3-year endeavour funded by the Australian Research Council starting mid-2021. "
 ---

 Robots are foreseen to be used in a variety of home contexts and interacting with novice users, such as assisting the dependent elderly in daily housework (i.e., caring and unpacking groceries, fetching, and pouring a glass of water, etc).
 Enabling robots to adapt to their environment through learning context specific tasks would be necessary for them to be used adequately by non-programming users.